 In2science offers two delivery methods.
-You can choose to be an in-class mentor, an eMentor, or both!
+You can choose to be an in-class mentor or an eMentor.

 - in-class mentoring for metropolitan schools: mentors visit Melbourne high schools to support year 7-10 students with their learning.
 Mentors participate in hands-on activities and are guided by the teacher.

 - Online eMentoring for regional schools: mentors meet students virtually once a week over a 10-week period.
 With access to nearly 5000 STEM resources, eMentors can discuss a variety of topics based around common interests.
 This program offers flexible time commitment, and no travel is required.

 All In2science volunteers must:

 - 1 – 2 hours of mentoring per week (plus travel time for in-class mentors), over 10 week placement period during the university semester

-- mentor training usually takes place just before the university semester starts, with placements commencing in the second week of semester
+- pre-placement mentor training usually takes place just before the university semester starts, with placements commencing in the second week of semester

 Once you have submitted your application, the In2science Coordinator at your University will contact you to organise an informal interview.